eehsan/cstlm/README.md

 This is a compressed suffix tree based infinite context size language model capable of indexing terabyte sized text collections.

+## Disclaimer

+The new multi-threaded extension which does parallel construction (was not used in the published results listed in below) is not tested rigorously.
+For stability and correctness, please checkout the older single-thread version:

+git checkout 8163b55fe9a9dfad1d1dbcc89a09d451c5fe217b

 ## References

 This code is the basis of the following papers: